mnie-fallback/MNie.github.io/_posts/2020-01-08-visualizingDataOnMapFable.md

 dotnet new -i Bailif –server Saturn –communication remoting –deploy docker
 ```

 Thanks to the above I created a blank project.
 So I could start by writing the logic of an application.
-First of all, I want to download information about available properties auctions in the city.
+First of all, I want to download information about available estates auctions in the city.
 I decided that by default I would download data for `Gdańsk`.
 Looking at the site with auctions I see that communication is done by forms:

 ![forms](https://mnie.github.com/img/08-01-2020AuctionsVisualizationWithFable/search.jpg)